 Stir: To mix ingredients properly with a circular motion or to maintain even heating while cooking.

-Chop: To cut solid food items into small pieces with a sharp knife or other chopping machine.
-Usually onion, tomato, green chili, coriander leaves etc. are chopped and used for cooking.
+Chop: To cut solid food items into small pieces with a sharp knife or another chopping machine.
+Usually, onion, tomato, green chili, coriander leaves, etc. are chopped and used for cooking.

-Dice: To cut solid food item into a small cube shape.
-Usually, Dicer machine is used to keep the uniform size.
+Dice: To cut solid food items into a small cube shape.
+Usually, a Dicer machine is used to keep the uniform size.

-Fillet: To make pieces of fish or meat flesh, usually flat type pieces removing from bones of meat or fish.
+Fillet: To make pieces of fish or meat flesh, usually flat type pieces removed from bones of meat or fish.